-- 4 cups cooked rice, preferably at least a day old, chilled in the refrigerator
+- 4 cups cooked rice (Note 1), preferably at least a day old, chilled in the refrigerator

-Coat a large flat-bottomed skillet with 1 tablespoon of oil and place it over medium heat.
-Add the tofu cubes and cook until browned on bottoms, about 5 minutes.
-Flip and cook about 5 minutes more.
-Remove from skillet and transfer to a plate.
+Coat a large flat-bottomed skillet or wok with 1 tablespoon of the peanut oil and place it over medium heat.

-Add the remaining oil to the skillet and raise the heat to medium-high.
-Add the onion and garlic.
+Add the remaining oil to the skillet or wok and raise the heat to medium-high.
+Add the onion.
 Sauté until the onion in slightly softened, about 2 minutes.

 Add the garlic and cook it with the onion for about one minute.